-The Council Plan also sets out our Core Values which underpin the delivery of everything we do.
-They guide our behaviour, decisions and choices in the way we design and deliver our services.
-Our Core Values are:
+The Council Plan also sets out our Values which underpin the delivery of everything we do:

 Financial Resilience

 We will deliver efficient and effective services for Medway residents, businesses, and visitors.
 We will ensure that robust financial systems and processes are in place to manage financial risks and opportunities, and to secure a stable financial position that enables us to operate for the foreseeable future.